Alongside the airport a new town and a centre for industry has been created at Shannon.

-1966 marked thirty years since the transformation of Rineanna into Shannon Airport began.
-This transformation made the Shannon area one of the showpieces of Ireland.
+Thirty years since the transformation of Rineanna into Shannon Airport began the Shannon area has become one of the showpieces of Ireland.

 Since its establishment as the world's first Duty Free airport in 1947, Shannon has had its ups and downs.